Contents

 What Happens In A Trade Mark Opposition?

-When someone files to oppose your trade mark registration during the opposition period, you will receive a notice of opposition.
-What follows next will be the three stages of evidence:
+If a third party opposes your trade mark registration during the opposition period, you will receive a notice of opposition.
+The process then progresses through three key stages of evidence:

-After all the evidence has been submitted, a hearing can be requested for which a date will be set.
-If no hearing is requested, a hearing officer will make a decision based on the evidence submitted.
+After all the evidence is reviewed, either a hearing will be scheduled or a hearing officer will render a decision based solely on the submitted evidence.

 Key Takeaways